denten-books/plain-text/3-chapter.md

 machine-controlling code.
 To combat mutual unintelligibility, Goldberg imagines using cards, perforated in the shape of the English alphabet.
-Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers [@goldberg_controller_1915]."
+Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
 Early paper-based storage media, from Morse-code based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch-cards that powered weaving looms, player pianos, and census tabulators coupled message and control.
 The era of ticker tape punch cards can be thought